Ocean Passages - 10 days to 71 days

 Crossing an ocean on a square rigger - real voyages of discovery

 It is possible to live ashore comfortably, and dare we say boringly, but you will never know your true strengths and weaknesses, or what you can achieve working with others.
-Crossing an ocean on a square rigger is a challenge and a lifetime ambition you should seize whilst you still can.
+Crossing an ocean on a square rigger or a smaller traditional sailing boat is a challenge and a lifetime ambition you should seize whilst you still can.
 It is also a very ethical way to go between continents - powered by the mighty trade winds - as part of your world travel plans.

 The beauty of the open ocean

 Is it boring ?
 What will I do ?
 Paint a sunset, mend a sail, follow an albatross, help the cook bake bread, climb higher up the rigging each day, switch to ocean time, breathe deep and take stock of your life.

 What did civilisation do before TV, facebook, the internet ?
 They talked, entertained each other with stories, co-operated with their fellow humans to achieve things, taught each other new skills, read books, shared dreams for the future, set each other challenges, lived in fear and wonder of nature.
 Without Google you turn to each other and books for information.
 Let the people onboard surprise you with their indepth knowledge of very diverse subjects.
 All our ocean going vessels have a collection of reference and inspirational books on board.

 You establish a routine that is relaxing and comfortable but keeps you occupied.
 Sailing at night with absolutely no light pollution makes the night sky brilliant.
 Experience all the seas moods from glassy calms to white capped swells launching flying fish from crest to crest.

 Am I up to extended offshore or ocean sailing ?